Planning your travels to Peru and Bolivia but just don’t know where to go or how to start planning your itinerary? I got you covered!

 There is a lot of variety to the landscape (salt flats, geysers, hot pools, desert formations etc) and so much natural beauty to see here.

-Our 3 day tour started in San Pedro de Atacama, in the north of Chile.
+Our 3 day tour started in San Pedro de Atacama, in the north of Chile – this is the one we picked and it was really good.

 We crossed over to Bolivia, visiting the Reserva Natural de Fauna Andina Eduardo Avaroa (lagoons, desert, volcanoes, Andes mountains, flamingoes, llamas, giant cacti), the salt flats and ending in Uyuni town.

-If you won’t be visiting Chile, you can do a 1 or 2 day trip that starts and ends in Uyuni town, but it will miss out some of the areas we visited.
+If you won’t be visiting Chile, you can do a 3 day trip that starts and ends in Uyuni town – this is the one I recommend.

 Here are some tips and things to bear in mind before you book your trip: